The 8 EV myths everyone should stop believing

 Myth #2: Electric vehicles are too expensive

-- EVs do cost more to buy, but their running and maintenance costs are typically less than petrol and diesel cars
+- EVs do cost more to buy, but their running costs are typically less than petrol and diesel cars

 - EV journeys cost as little as 8p a mile for off-peak electricity

 - Production costs are reducing – by the mid to late 2020s, EVs may cost the same to buy as petrol or diesel cars

 Find out more about grants, subsidies, and incentives for your commercial electric fleet.

 Myth #3: EV batteries need replacing every 5 years

 We’ve read plenty of headlines putting EV batteries under scrutiny, with claims they need to be replaced as often as every five years.
 This couldn’t be further from the truth, with most EVs currently on the market having an eight to ten year warranty.

 - Most electric vehicle batteries have warranties of around five to eight years, but are expected to last much longer

 - New batteries’ lifespans are continually improving

 And when your EV battery does reach the end of its life, it can be repurposed and re-used in a second life – in renewable energy storage, for example.
 Find out more about batteries and renewable energy storage.

 Myth #4: EV batteries are unsustainable and end up in landfill